-Tickets for this 10AM matinee performance are on sale through the box office only by calling 706-256-3612.
+Tickets for this 10AM preview performance are on sale through the box office only by calling 706-256-3612.

 A powerful commentary on unchecked ambition and power, Macbeth, is one of Shakespeare’s most influential contributions to world literature.
 The play, read by millions each year, offers timeless lessons about motivation and human nature.

 On a deserted moor shrouded in mist, a warrior returning from the battlefield is met by three old women who deliver a chilling prophecy – that one day he will be crowned King of all Scotland.
 So begins one of Shakespeare’s most exciting plays, The Tragedy of Macbeth – a thrilling tale of ruthless ambition, deadly deceptions, intense paranoia, and ultimately, insanity.
 This is a world where “fair is foul and foul is fair.”

 After Macbeth receives the prophecy he is given a new title by a grateful King Duncan.
 This sends both Macbeth and his wife into a frenzied lust for power that results in the brutal murder of the King.
 As the Macbeths try to consolidate their power, they are besieged by paranoid visions, terrifying phantoms, and the unraveling of their minds.